-Energizer Resources Inc. (the "Company") is incorporated in the State of Minnesota, USA and has a fiscal year end of June 30.
+NextSource Materials Inc. (f/k/a/ Energizer Resources, Inc.) (the "Company") is incorporated in the State of Minnesota, USA and has a fiscal year end of June 30.
 The Company's principal business is the acquisition, exploration and development of mineral resources.
 The Company has yet to generate revenue from mining operations or pay dividends and is unlikely to do so in the immediate or foreseeable future.

-During fiscal 2008, the Company incorporated Energizer Resources (Mauritius) Ltd. ("ERMAU"), a Mauritius subsidiary, and Energizer Resources Madagascar Sarl. ("ERMAD"), a Madagascar subsidiary of ERMAU.
-During fiscal 2009, the Company incorporated THB Ventures Ltd. ("THB"), a Mauritius subsidiary of ERMAU, and Energizer Resources Minerals Sarl. ("ERMIN"), a Madagascar subsidiary of THB, which holds the 100% ownership interest of the Green Giant Property in Madagascar (see note 6).
-During fiscal 2012, the Company incorporated Madagascar-ERG Joint Venture (Mauritius) Ltd. ("ERGJVM"), a Mauritius subsidiary of ERMAU, and ERG (Madagascar) Sarl. ("ERGMAD"), a Madagascar subsidiary of ERGJVM, which holds the Malagasy Joint Venture Ground (see note 6).
+During fiscal 2008, the Company incorporated Energizer (Mauritius) Ltd. ("ERMAU"), a Mauritius subsidiary, and Energizer Madagascar Sarl. ("ERMAD"), a Madagascar subsidiary of ERMAU.
+During fiscal 2009, the Company incorporated THB Ventures Ltd. ("THB"), a Mauritius subsidiary of ERMAU, and Energizer Minerals Sarl. ("ERMIN"), a Madagascar subsidiary of THB, which holds the 100% ownership interest of the Green Giant Property in Madagascar (see note 5).
+During fiscal 2012, the Company incorporated Madagascar-ERG Joint Venture (Mauritius) Ltd. ("ERGJVM"), a Mauritius subsidiary of ERMAU, and ERG (Madagascar) Sarl. ("ERGMAD"), a Madagascar subsidiary of ERGJVM, which holds the Malagasy Joint Venture Ground (see note 5).
 During fiscal 2014, the Company incorporated 2391938 Ontario Inc., an Ontario, Canada subsidiary.

-As of June 30, 2016, the Company had accumulated losses of \$93,960,748 (June 30, 2015: \$92,327,034) and as such, there is substantial doubt regarding the Company's ability to continue as a going concern.
+As of June 30, 2017, the Company had accumulated losses of \$97,960,105 (June 30, 2016: \$93,960,747), recurring loss and negative operating cash flows, and as such, there is substantial doubt regarding the Company's ability to continue as a going concern.